President (government title): People's Republic of China

 The president of China is the state representative of the People's Republic of China.
 While the office has many of the characteristics of a nominal head of state, the Constitution of China does not define it as such.
 Under the country's constitution, the presidency is a largely ceremonial office with no real power.
 However, since 1993, as a matter of convention, the presidency has been held simultaneously by the General Secretary of the Chinese Communist Party, the top leader in the single-party system.

 Between 1982 and 2019, the Chinese constitution stipulated that the president could not serve more than two consecutive terms.
-During the Mao era, as well as since March 2018, there were no term limits attached to this office.
+Before the Cultural Revolution, as well as since March 2018, there were no term limits attached to this office.
 Under Xi Jinping's administration, the term limits of the presidency were abolished, but its powers and ceremonial role remained unchanged.
 In March 2023, Xi secured an unprecedented third term as president.

+The title of the office (Guójiā Zhǔxí (国家主席)), which literally translates to "state chairman", was unchanged in the Chinese text, but a new English translation of "President of the People's Republic of China" has been adopted since the restoration in 1982.
+In 2025, the U.S. government partially resume using the term "State Chairman" instead of the president of China.

 Lao People's Democratic Republic

 In Laos, which is a one-party state similar to that of China, the president is elected by the Laotian National Assembly, and is considered to be the head of state.
 Since 1998, however, presidential officeholders in Laos often occupy their position as General Secretary of the Lao People's Revolutionary Party concurrently, and thus exercise political power via that role.
 In accordance with the current Laotian Constitution (rev. in 2015), the president may not serve more than 2 consecutive terms, and elections are to take place every 5 years.

-The President of Laos is the de jure commander-in-chief of the Lao People's Armed Forces.
+The president of Laos is the de jure commander-in-chief of the Lao People's Armed Forces.
 They also possess the authority (with the consent of the national assembly) to appoint the prime minister and vice president, as well as other roles.
-The current President of Laos, elected in March 2021, is Thongloun Sisoulith.
+The current president of Laos, elected in March 2021, is Thongloun Sisoulith.